FOREX-Dollar slips after solid gains, investors await Fed minutes

 * Market concerned Fed may flag concerns about USD strength

-* Euro recovers from lows, but respite seen temporary (adds quote from Amundi CIO, updates)
+* Euro recovers from lows, but respite seen temporary (Releads, adds quote, details)

 By Anirban Nag